-Where possible, use the product or test piece as the test vessel, with dimensions that provide sufficient migration water for assessment.
-In cases where this is not practicable (e.g. large pipes, storage systems etc.), and where alternatives are specified, use as appropriate, an alternative test piece described in the relevant normative Annex A, B or C to this European Standard and an appropriate test arrangement given in informative Annex E.
+Where possible, use the sample or test piece as the test vessel, with dimensions that provide sufficient migration water for assessment.
+In cases where this is not practicable (e.g. large pipes, storage systems etc.), and where alternatives are specified, use as appropriate, an alternative test piece described in the relevant normative Annex A, Annex B or Annex C of this European Standard and an appropriate test arrangement given in informative Annex E.